ethansmith/wesbos-hooks-now/README.md

    MAIL_PASS="###"
    ```

-5. Set a few Now.sh secrets to match these lines in `/backend/now.json`:
+5. Edit the config file for the Now backend, `/backend/now.json`, replacing values with your own.
+I've used Now secrets to keep sensitive info out of this repo, including:

    ```
    "PRISMA_SECRET": "@hooks_prisma_secret",